 For example, let’s say you own a rental condo in Arizona but you live in California.
 If you have to fly there to manage your property, you may be able to recoup some of those costs.

 Did you replace an old toilet with a new one this year?
 You might qualify for a tax credit.
 Many state and local governments offer credits for installing energy-efficient appliances, such as low-flow toilets.
-On the federal level, you can get energy equipment tax credits for various home upgrades, such as $300 for a biomass stove or water heater or 10% of the cost of insulation or certain windows or doors, up to a credit of $500.
+On the federal level, you can get energy equipment tax credits for various home upgrades, such as up to $2,000 annually for a biomass stove or water heater or 10% of the cost of insulation or certain windows or doors, up to a credit of $500.